AndrewLiu0725/pyADR/README.md

 ## Example:
 ### Age Calculation
-1. Click the Age Calculation button in the homepage
+1. Set the J value = 0.026703 and J std = 0.000035 on the Parameter Setting page.
-2. Select file 'TestData_Measurement.csv' in the 'Data/TestData' folder
+2. Click the Age Calculation button on the homepage.
-3. Key in J = 0.026703 and Sigma J = 0.000035
+3. Select file 'TestData_Measurement.csv' in the 'Data/TestData' folder.
-4. The age should be around 28Ma
+4. The resultant age should be around 28Ma.

 ## Words from the developer
 If you find this application useful, please star this repo.